aonufrei/java-lambda-doc/java-lambdas.md

     printer.accept("Hello world");

 ```
-This piece of code creates a consumer that prints text to console and returns nothing.
+This piece of code creates a consumer that prints a text to console and returns nothing.

 ### Predicate
 `Predicate` interface has following structure.